WheatonCS/Lexos/BackendProgrammingGuide.md

 ```

 * special comment:
-    * in `lexos.py` there should not be any complicated statement, general rule of thumb is that there should be no nested `loop` or `if` statement.
-    because this file is used to just send information to the front end. if you need to use a complicated statement, add a function somewhere else.
+    * in `lexos.py` we recommend you avoid including complicated statements; a general rule of thumb is that there should be no nested `loop` or `if` statements because this file is used to just send information to the front-end.
+If you need to use a complicated statement, add a function somewhere else.

 #### 2.`managers/utility.py`

-* Description: there are 3 type of function in this file:
+* Description: there are 3 type of functions in this file:
-    * the function load request from remote, and turn them into the option that processor can understand
+    * the function loads a request remotely, and turns them into the option that the processor can understand
         * for example `getTopWordOption()`
-    * the function that is used to combine all the information together to give a result that can send to the front end
+    * the function that is used to combine all the information together to give a result that can be sent to the front-end
         * for example `GenerateZTestTopWord(filemanager)`
-    * other functions: (those does not have a good place in this project)
+    * other functions:
         * `saveFileManager()`, `loadFileManager()`

 * Calling map:

 ```
-utility.py -> file_manager.py (used to get file informations. be cautious if you want to change lexos_file information)
+utility.py -> file_manager.py (used to get file information.
+Be cautious when changing lexos_file information)
            -> session_manager.py (used to get the session_folder only)
-           -> processor/* (used to do calculation)
+           -> processor/* (used to do calculations)
-           -> helpers/* (these files can be accessed through out the whole project)
+           -> helpers/* (these files can be accessed throughout the entire project)
 ```

 * Programming workflow: